-- Obtain Tax Identification Number (TIN) from the Companies Registry by providing confirmation of reserved company name, notarised Memorandum and Articles of Association, confirmation of deposited share capital, copies of the passports/ID of each shareholder, director and company secretary
+- Obtain Tax Identification Number (TIN) from the Companies Registry by providing confirmation of reserved company name, notarized Memorandum and Articles of Association, confirmation of deposited share capital, copies of the passports/ID of each shareholder, director, and company secretary.

 Expanding Business into Malta

 Opening a business in any overseas territory brings issues.
 Moving staff across the world means lengthy processes to obtain visas and work permits.
 When employees are in place, who will handle payroll?
 How will your company deal with regulations on taxation, entitlements and benefits, termination, and severance?